rittick21/Local_User_manager_Automation_Script/README.md

 ## 🚀 Overview

 The **Local User Manager Automation Script** provides a unified automation tool to handle user management tasks across Linux and Windows environments.
-It supports operations like user creation, deletion, password management, and privilege control — all from a single script powered by Python 🐍, Bash 💥, and PowerShell ⚡.
+It supports operations like user creation, deletion, password management, and privilege control — all from a single script powered by Python 🐍, Bash 💥 and PowerShell ⚡.
+This scripts are designed for non-AD environments.

 ---